Plain English

 Credit Spread

-A credit spread is an options strategy where you sell an option contract (giving someone the right to buy or sell a stoc…
+A credit spread is an options strategy where you sell an option (collecting money upfront) and buy a different option to…

 Deglobalization